genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformation-process-reference.md

 **4.2.2 Cell Group upload**

-The transformed cell metadata TSV is uploaded as a new Cell Group, which is linked to the parent SLP entity determined in Stage 1.3 (or resolved in Stage 4.2.1 if new SLP groups were created).
+The transformed cell metadata TSV is uploaded as a new Cell Group, which is linked to the parent SLP Groups determined in Stage 1.3 or resolved in Stage 4.2.1 if new SLP Groups were created.

 **4.2.3 Expression Group upload**